 Buddy Dave Pickel and I practiced carpentry together for over ten years.
 Through good and bad times we shared many experiences that created a strong bond between us.
 Dave hung up his Estwing for the last time and left us in 2012.
 This piece was something I penned several years earlier for the occasion of his fiftieth birthday.

-Consequently, Dave and I spent many hours together in the cabs of trucks, including my old '68 red Ford pick-up truck, which we dubbed "the dancing bear" due to it's tendency to sidle down the road at a five degree angle.
+Consequently, Dave and I spent many hours together in the cabs of trucks, including my old '68 red Ford pick-up truck which we dubbed "the dancing bear" due to it's tendency to sidle down the road at a five degree angle.

 In all of our travels we never failed to stop at every lumber yard and hardware store along the way.
-We always did so on the flimsy pretext of picking up some last-minute, crucial building materials, but in reality it was just so we could pore over the tool department.
+We did this on the flimsy pretext of picking up some last-minute, crucial building materials, but in reality it was just so we could pore over the tool department.
 "Hey, look at this, a folding thing-a-ma-bob with a solid brass wing-nut - gotta have one of these!"

 In the end, most carpenters give up the trade because their tool boxes become too heavy to lift.

 On the road or on the job, Dave frequently burst into song.
 "Don't Go Bustin' My Pine" went one of Dave's perennial faves.
 Nearly all of Dave's ditties made references to either white pine and/or cotton panties.
 I could never quite figure out the connection, but the association became indelibly ingrained in my brain through frequent exposure.